HeleneHjort/Socialdata/Analysis.md

 # Introduction
 The startup ecosystem is rapidly growing worldwide, and many countries are becoming hotspots for new businesses and innovation.
-Every year, about 305 million startups are created, and according to 2019 statistics, about 90% of these startups fail.
+Every year, about 305 million startups are created, and according to 2019 statistics, about 90% of these startups fail [1](https://websitebuilder.org/blog/how-many-startups-are-there/){:target="_blank"}{:rel="noopener noreferrer"} [2](https://www.demandsage.com/startup-statistics/){:target="_blank"}{:rel="noopener noreferrer"}.
 As seen below, the US has the highest number of startups; therefore, the US cities are the focus of this article.
-In 2023, the country with the most startups will be the US, followed by countries such as India, the UK, Canada, Australia and Germany.
-Diving into data from Kaggle, we see a similar distribution.
 <figure>
     <embed
         type="text/html"